-Apple's stock surge takes Dow beyond 22,000
+US STOCKS-Apple's stock surge takes Dow beyond 22,000

 The results may reassure investors worried about high valuations.
 The S&P 500 is trading at about 18 times earnings estimates for the next 12 months, above its 10-year average of 14 times, according to Thomson Reuters Datastream.

-10 of the 11 major S&P 500 sectors were lower, with the energy index's .SNY 0.81 percent loss leading the decliners.
+10 of the 11 major S&P 500 sectors were lower, with the energy index's 0.81 percent loss leading the decliners.

 Data showed U.S. private employers added 178,000 jobs in July, after adding 191,000 jobs in June.
 Economists polled by Reuters expected an addition of 185,000 jobs.
 The data comes ahead of the more comprehensive non-farm payrolls data on Friday.

-Garmin (GRMN.O) rose 3.84 percent and FireEye (FEYE.O) 7.83 percent after both companies reported strong quarterly results.
+Garmin rose 3.84 percent and FireEye 7.83 percent after both companies reported strong quarterly results.

-Humana (HUM.N) rose 3.53 percent as the health insurer reported a better-than-expected quarterly profit.
+Humana rose 3.53 percent as the health insurer reported a better-than-expected quarterly profit.